The Top 3 Trends CRE Asset Managers are Focused on Right Now

 3. Data-driven decision making is finally here

 Excitingly, at VTS we’re moving to rectify this.
-Last month, in what was our largest company milestone to date, we announced plans to introduce VTS MarketView, the first real-time benchmarking and market analytics platform for the commercial real estate industry.
-With this insight, VTS clients will be able to compare, in real-time, their performance versus market benchmarks for critical operational, financial, and supply and demand metrics – enabling them to optimize their leasing performance and drive not just better leasing decisions, but better investment decisions.
+Last month, in what was our largest company milestone to date, we announced plans to introduce VTS Data, the commercial real estate industry's only forward-looking market data.
+With this insight, VTS clients will be able to compare, in real-time, their performance versus market benchmarks, enabling them to optimize their leasing performance and drive not just better leasing decisions, but better investment decisions.

 Commercial real estate is undergoing transformation at a pace that we’ve never seen before, and it’s certainly not slowing down.
 In all the conversations I’ve had over the past few months, there has definitely been an undercurrent of excitement and anticipation about the direction the industry is heading in and what’s to come.
 Personally, I’m thrilled to be along for the ride.